Germany–Poland relations: Second World War (1939–1945)

 In September 1939 Nazi Germany invaded Poland and partitioned the country together with the Soviet Union, and then occupied its western half.
-The western and northern portion of this territory was directly annexed to Germany, while in the remainder the General Government was formed.
+The western and northern portions of this territory were directly annexed to Germany, while in the remainder, the General Government was formed.

 Nazi Germany's Directive No. 1306 stated that Polishness equals subhumanity.
 Poles, Jews and gypsies are on the same inferior level, and the Polish population was subjected to extensive genocidal policies, including large massacres, mass expulsions, roundups, arrests, incarceration, kidnapping of Polish children, kidnapping of Polish girls and women for sexual slavery, pacification actions, extermination of mentally ill people and deportations to forced labour and concentration camps, some of which were established in occupied Polish territory (including Auschwitz, Soldau, Majdanek).
 The Intelligenzaktion, which was launched instantly during the invasion of Poland, was the first genocidal campaign carried out by Nazi Germany.
 It targeted the Polish intelligentsia and Poles engaged in various activities, who were considered capable of organising or leading a Polish resistance movement, which was formed and was active throughout the war regardless.
 The campaign was then continued from 1940 as the AB-Aktion.
 Over 2.8 million Poles, including women and children, were deported to slave labour, and Poles accounted for 60% of all foreign slave workers in Germany.
 In March 1940, Germany issued the racist and repressive Polish decrees, which regulated the working and living conditions of Polish slave workers.
 Polish slave workers were obliged to wear "P" badges and were subjected to strict segregation policies, with certain activities, such as sexual intercourse with German people, being punishable by deportation to concentration camps or death.
 Germany also extensively looted Poland of its cultural and industrial possession and vandalized its heritage.
 The Catholic Church in Poland was brutally persecuted.
-Countless prisons and forced labour camps and several major prisoner-of-war camps were established and operated by Germany in occupied Poland.
-In 1941 Adolf Hitler launched Operation Barbarossa, attacking the Soviet Union, after which Germany also occupied the eastern half of Poland, in which it continued the extermination of Poles, with prime examples including the massacre of Lwów professors and Ponary massacre.
-Polish Jews were among the primary victims of the German-perpetrated Holocaust, and rescuing and helping Jews by Poles was punishable by death, not only for the rescuers, but also their entire families.
-The imposition of such extreme measures was unique to Poland among all of German-occupied Europe.
+Countless prisons and forced labour camps and several major prisoner-of-war camps were established and operated by Germany in occupied Poland, also for Allied POWs of various nationalities.
+In 1941 Adolf Hitler launched Operation Barbarossa, attacking the Soviet Union, after which Germany also occupied the eastern half of Poland, in which it continued the extermination of Poles, with prime examples including the massacre of Lwów professors, Ponary massacre and Czarny Las massacre.
+Polish Jews were among the primary victims of the German-perpetrated Holocaust, and rescuing and helping Jews by Poles were both punishable by death, not only for the rescuers, but also for their entire families.
+In all of German-occupied Europe, such extreme measures were only imposed in Poland.